dmtkfs/security-webtools/README.md

 - TailwindCSS
 - Pure client-side JavaScript analysis modules
 - No backend of any kind
-- LocalStorage for preferences only
+- In-memory state for tool inputs and results

 _Every tool is isolated with its own rules & UI._